OTGApps/motion-csv/README.md

 ## Usage

-Check out the `specs` dorectory for usage examples, but here's a brief example:
+Check out the `specs` directory for usage examples, but here's a brief example:

 ```ruby
 csv_string = "a,b,c,d